10 years ago

 Decades

-and places of childhood are often a anchor of normalcy against which subsequent experience is measured.
-The generation now middle aged remembers a time when climate was a stable, cyclic background ever thus, and nature was imagined to be large, unchanging, and unchangeable, absorbing the actions of people without consequence.
 That same generation also grew up with machines humming in the background of their lives powered by coal, oil, and gas, which performed labor that was never a part of their experience.
 For those born since 1980 the labor is still invisible, even more so, but the climate cannot be counted on.
-This shift of expectations, grounded in living memory at the scale of decades, changes the emotional baseline.
-In memory rivers have always been muddy, therefore soil loss goes unmourned.
+This shift of expectations, grounded in living memory at the scale of decades, changes the emotional baseline, perhaps opening the imagination to change.

 References